Evil Has a Bad Sense of Humor

 - Moriarty from the BBC series Sherlock finds it hilarious to make the hostage he's forcing to parrot his demands say "gottle o' geer."

-- In Sweeney Todd, Todd himself is something of a type I, given his grim and saturnine personality, but he also has elements of this, such as promising enemies "the closest shave you'll ever know".
-His partner-in-crime, Mrs. Lovett, is consistently a type II example, and their duet "Little Priest" embodies this trope, as they gleefully sing about all of the people they plan to make into pies.
+- In Sweeney Todd, Todd himself somewhat lacks a sense of humor, given his grim and saturnine personality, but he also has elements of this, such as promising enemies "the closest shave you'll ever know".
+His partner-in-crime, Mrs. Lovett, consistently has a sick sense of humor, and their duet "Little Priest" embodies this trope, as they gleefully sing about all of the people they plan to make into pies.

 Courier: "You guaranteed my safety."